In an increasingly challenging threat landscape, many organizations struggle with developing and implementing effective cybersecurity governance.

 - Complete a cyber-risk assessment to understand the gaps, and create a roadmap to close those gaps.

 - Complete a maturity assessment.

-- Create/review/update all cybersecurity policies, standards and processes.
+- Create, review and update all cybersecurity standards, policies and processes.

 - Approach cybersecurity from an enterprise lens.